Christon Gray: 2019: Winner's Circle

 One week after the release of Clear The Heir, Christon Gray was once again granted permission to leave RCA.
-While not speaking specifically about what led to his second request for release, it was granted and he wished the label success.
+While not speaking specifically about what led to his second request for release, it was granted, and he wished the label success.

-A few months later he dropped the maxi-single, 'Winner's Circle', which featured the tracks 'Round Here' w/ Dee-1 and 'All Day Flow'.
+A few months later, he dropped the maxi-single, 'Winner's Circle', which featured the tracks 'Round Here' w/ Dee-1 and 'All Day Flow'.
 He seems to have addressed his label situation on that song with the lines, "Oh mamma mia, mamma mia, don't look so surprised when I see ya.
 When they pulled my album from the streamers (on release day), denied the label like I'm Peter.
 Fool me once, I can handle it.
 Fool me twice, turn my hand to fist, fool me thrice, I'll abandon ship."
-He released the song to one radio station, BOOST 101.9 in St. Louis at their request, but kept it from other stations.
-The song peaked at No. 5 on BOOST, spinning more than 7 times a day at its peak.
+He released the song to one radio station, BOOST 101.9, in St. Louis, at their request but kept it from other stations.
+The song peaked at No. 5 on BOOST, spinning more than seven times a day at its peak.

 A video for the songs from the 2 track offering was released on May 14, 2020.
-It features Dee-1's verse from 'Round Here' as well as a full video for 'All Day Flow'.
-The video was shot by Christian Padron.
+It features Dee-1's verse from 'Round Here' as well as a full video for 'All Day Flow.'
+Christian Padron shot the video.
 It also ends with a teaser for Gray's upcoming album, School of Roses 2, said to be released on Independence Day 2020.

 2020: See You Soon, Beautiful Dreamer and The Lead Up For SOR2

 On April 17, 2020, Gray dropped a single entitled, 'See You Soon'.
 According to YouTube, he dropped this song early in the pandemic to be an encouragement, mainly to other people.
 The blurb asks people to get groceries, call and pray for your neighbors.
 Mike Conley of the Utah Jazz used the song as part of his donation press release during COVID-19.
-As of June 15, 2020, the song sat at No. 11 on the Christian CHR and Rhythmic radio chart, and was on major radio in Canada, France, England, Australia, New Zealand, and many other places around the world.
-Containing a sample from Tracklib, the sample house interviewed the song's producers, Phantom and Chris Shaban shortly after the release.
+As of June 15, 2020 the song sat at No. 11 on the Christian CHR and Rhythmic radio chart, and was on major radio in Canada, France, England, Australia, New Zealand, and many other places around the world.
+Containing a sample from Tracklib, the sample house interviewed the song's producers, Phantom and Chris Shaban, shortly after the release.

 On June 11, 2020, Gray posted an album cover and song title, Beautiful Dreamer, for a track to be released on the Juneteenth holiday (June 19).